sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PasswordManagement/General.md

 <br>

-### Do not store passwords using a reversible encryption mechanism under any circumstances.
+### Never store passwords using reversible encryption mechanisms.

+Under any circumstances should reversible encryption mechanism be used to store passwords in a system.
+Instead, cryptographically strong hashes of the passwords should be generated and stored.

 TODO: Add description
 <br>